SuperAwesomeLTD/sa-unity-sdk/docs/05 VideoConfiguration.md

 At the moment video ads are only available on iOS and Android.
 If you deploy to an other platform the video playing methods will have no effect.

+To use the native plugins for video you will first need to include the "Plugins" folder from the SDK in the "Assets" folder of your project.
+This includes native Android and iOS code that Unity can call to make use of features from these platforms.

 Android
 -------
 In the Player Settings pane set the minimum API level setting to Android 2.3.3 (API level 10) if it is lower.